-Cut chicken wire into a 12-inch by 12-inch square with aviation snips.
-(Caution: chicken wire can be difficult to work with, be sure to protect your hands with gloves.)
+Cut chicken wire into a 12-inch by 12-inch square with compound snips or aviation snips.
+(Caution: chicken wire can be difficult to work with, be sure to protect your hands with work gloves.)
 Fold back cut edges.
 Shape chicken wire into a cone and fold edges together.
-Fill the planter with foam or other material sturdy enough to support the topiary.
+Fill the planter with floral foam or other material sturdy enough to support the topiary.

-Fill the bucket with water and soak the sphagnum moss for about 15 minutes.
-One handful at a time, squeeze out the excess water and place inside the chicken wire cone.
+Fill a bucket with water and soak the sphagnum moss for about 15 minutes.
+One handful at a time, squeeze out the excess water and pack inside the chicken wire cone.
 Continue to fill the cone with dampened moss until it’s full.
 Place the filled chicken wire form on the base inside the container and secure with floral pins.

 Use floral pins to attach succulents to the tree form.
-Secure the floral pin to the chicken wire base.
 Add rows from the bottom up, and create vertical “ribbons” with a special color or texture.

-Finish the Christmas tree with succulents or a star embellishment or ornament from your own Christmas tree.
-Enjoy the Christmas tree for holiday entertaining, and keep the joy of succulents around after the holidays.
-Finally, when the holidays are over, pull out the succulents and give them fresh potting soil and planters and delight in them throughout the winter.
+Finish the Christmas tree with a star embellishment or ornament from your own Christmas tree.
+It's also lovely on its own.
+Keep it fresh with occasional spritzes from a water bottle.
+Enjoy the Christmas tree for holiday entertaining, and when the holidays are over, pull out the succulents, give them fresh potting soil and planters and delight in them throughout the winter.

 If you're looking for potting soil, succulents and more, The Home Depot delivers online orders when and where you need them.